Southbank-Centre/OpenEvent/README.md

 * Toolbar - Use the administration toolbar
 * View Unpublished - View any unpublished content

-*Please note currently authenticated users do not have access to create or edit taxonomies, due to the fact that the EventType taxonomy is required to map to Schema.org entities.
-However this may change if the EventType taxonomy is removed and replace by individual content types*
+*Please note: currently only the administrator role has access to create or edit taxonomies*